glasgowm148/ergonaut-handbook/Ergo/Contributing/Sigmanauts.md

 - **Translators**
 >
 > There will always be new people coming to the Ergo ecosystem.
 Who can answer any questions they may have?
 Who can be a trusted source of information?
 The ecosystem will always need informed and trustworthy people to develop and maintain a healthy and safe community.
 As the ecosystem continues to grow, there will also be a continued need for people who can be representatives to new demographics.
 This category is for those who are interested in being ambassadors, moderators, and/or translators.
+{.is-success}

 -----
 ### 3. CREATIVE 🎨 **Get paid for your high quality Ergo content.**
 - **Editorial**
 - **Artists**
 - **Social Media Promoters**
 >
->Are you a skilled graphic designer, videographer or writer?
+> Are you a skilled graphic designer, videographer or writer?
 Do you have social media expertise?
 If so, there is always a need for creative people with these specialized skill sets.
 As the Ergo ecosystem grows, there will be a continued need for video tutorials, technical blogs, how-to guides, infographics, etc.
+{.is-success}

 ## Application Process